-Sadly, the amount of plastic in the water causes serious problems for marine life.
-A study from Plymouth University has found that nearly 700 species of marine animals have encountered debris from humankind7.
+Sadly, the amount of marine plastic pollution in the water causes serious problems for marine life.
+A study from Plymouth University has found that nearly 700 species of marine animals have encountered debris from humankind8.
 Researchers also found evidence of more than 44,000 animals and organisms swallowing debris in the ocean or becoming entangled.

 Fish and other marine mammals that have gills have found their risks increased, particularly when it comes to small particles of plastic debris found in the water.

 A study conducted by the University of Exeter found that it was more difficult for the fish to remove waste captured through their gills than plastic waste in the mouth.
-Plastics in the water can devastate fish, and because humans consume the fish, it affects us humans as well.
+Plastics in the water can devastate fish, and because humans consume the fish, it affects us humans as well when it enters our food chain.

-The sea turtle has also had a terrible time dealing with the vast amount of plastic in our oceans.
-Each year, plastic debris, including fishing nets, entangle turtles.
-Many turtles will also ingest plastic because they mistake it for actually being food.
+The sea turtle has also had a terrible time dealing with the vast amount of ocean plastic pollution in our oceans.
+Each year, plastic debris, including fishing nets, entangles turtles.
+Many turtles will also ingest plastic because they mistake it for actual food.
 Plastic can become lodged in their digestive system, causing them to die.

-Six out of seven of the world’s sea turtle species ingest plastic debris8.
+Six out of seven sea turtles worldwide ingest plastic debris7.
 Only the flatback sea turtle does not.
 Researchers found out that nearly 50% of sea turtles had swallowed plastic, which ultimately contributed to their deaths.

-Whales and dolphins, as well as other marine mammals often have the same problem.
+Whales and dolphins, as well as other marine mammals, often have the same problem.
 They are also swallowing plastic because they cannot tell the difference between food and plastic.
 In some instances, they may be eating other marine creatures that have been entangled in plastic.
-At least 26 species of cetaceans have ingested plastic debris5.
+At least 26 species of cetaceans have ingested plastic debris6.

-Sea birds are not exempt from the issue of plastic in the marine environment either.
-A study found that between 1962 and 2012, eighty of 135 species had ingested plastic, and on average 29% of the birds had plastic in their gut4.
+Sea birds are not exempt from ingesting plastic debris in the marine environment either.
+A study found that between 1962 and 2012, eighty of 135 species had ingested plastic, and on average, 29% of the birds had plastic in their gut3.
 By standardizing the data, they believe that the rate of ingestion would be as high as 90% in today’s world.
-Again, the threat today is more severe and it continues to get worse.
+Again, the threat today is more severe, impacting numerous marine species, and it continues to get worse.

 A range of different factors affects the bioavailability of microplastics in the water.
 Microplastics can come from a host of different sources and make their way into our water.
 Microbeads, for example, are small beads that are found in exfoliates, which were once made from natural ingredients.